sdr-enthusiasts/docker-radarbox/README.md

 * `arm32v7`, `armv7l`: ARMv7 32-bit (Odroid HC1/HC2/XU4, RPi 2/3)
 * `arm64`, `aarch64`: ARMv8 64-bit (RPi 4 64-bit OSes)

-As RadarBox only provide `armhf` binaries for Linux, `qemu-user-static` is used to allow the `armhf` binaries to execute on `amd64` (yes, I know 😕) and also `aarch64` where native `armhf` execution is unavailable.
+As RadarBox only provide `armhf` & `aarch64` binaries for Linux, `qemu-user-static` is used to allow the `armhf` binaries to execute on `amd64` (yes, I know 😕).
 Accordingly, there is a size discrepancy between each architecture's image.
-The qemu overhead is negligible.
+The qemu CPU/memory overhead is negligible.

 The source code for `rbfeeder` is available (<https://github.com/mutability/rbfeeder>), however I haven't been able to get this to compile yet, so for the time being I'll stick with the qemu method.
-If you can get `rbfeeder` to compile, please get in touch by [logging an issue](https://github.com/mikenye/docker-radarbox/issues) on the project's github.
+If you can get `rbfeeder` to compile and function correctly, please get in touch by [logging an issue](https://github.com/mikenye/docker-radarbox/issues) on the project's github.

 ## Obtaining a RadarBox Sharing Key